tonyscottpage/site/_posts/2014-08-18-inspired-by.markdown

 image:
 ---

-**On listening recently to a Desert Island Discs interview with Guy Garvey a lyricist, collector of lines and retiring front-man of Elbow I was inspired to do something unusual for me: buy a new album.
-Soon after, relaxed and jogging by the river  a line from their songs assaulted me: "Carrying commitments like cats in a sack".
+**On listening to a Desert Island Discs interview with Guy Garvey a lyricist, collector of lines and retiring front-man of Elbow I was inspired to do something unusual: buy a new album.
+Then listening while jogging by the river, a line assaulted me: "Carrying commitments like cats in a sack".
 Why?**

 ![](/libb/images/guy_garvey.png)

-This line speaks about how modern life is, including many people I talk to in the workplace.
-But right now this is August - my sacred time to reconnect with what matters most.
-I'm making lists of what lights me up ready to re-prioritise for the autumn, and an unexpected topic keeps coming up in the list: "today's workplace".
+Well maybe because this is how my working life often feels!
+And not only me but also my clients.
+But right now this is August - my sacred time to refresh and reconnect.
+One thing I'm doing is making lists of what lights me up and an unexpected topic keeps coming up: "today's workplace".

-Alongside the obvious differences in working hours and remote-working, is an emerging big new one: the sharing and collborating economy.
-Of course this would bring a quite different answer to the age-old question leaders have to ask: how do we bring the best from others?
+How is the workplace changing?
+Not just the working hours and the remote-working, but what about the new groundrules for this strange new open, sharing and collaborating economy?
+This brings a quite different answer to the leader's age-old question: how do we bring the best from others?

-Now I am looking out for evidence and for answers, while also reflecting on all all those cats in my sack.
+I am looking out for evidence and for answers, while also reflecting on all those pesky cats in my sack.
+By the way not intending to drown any little kittens, but perhaps to find them some new homes.

-A couple of questions: what inspires you?
+Leaving you now with a couple of questions: what inspires you?
 What are you finding is inspiring for those you lead?